Xiaoy312/uno/doc/ReleaseNotes/_ReleaseNotes.md

 - [Android] Adjust `TextBlock.TextDecorations` is not updating properly
 - Adjust `XamlBindingHelper` for `GridLength` and `TimeSpan`
 - Add missing `ListView` resources
+- [#2677] fixed flyout cannot be light dismissed by clicking outside of its content

 ## Release 2.0